Updated 08/01/2021 14.30

 - If using the loos please wash your hands as recommended

-- No more than 1 person to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.
+- No more than 2 people to witness the start of cremation (if this can be accommodated) – the witness start of cremation can be viewed by others from the screen in the chapel.

 - Curtains will be closed at the end of the service – people can blow kisses or wave, but personal items cannot be placed on the coffin once in our chapel.

-- The coffin can be carried by a maximum of four bearers; either four from the same household, or pairs of two from two households (2 at the front from one household and 2 a the back from another household)
+- The coffin can be carried by a maximum of four bearers if from the same household or bubble.

 - A tribute on the coffin, a spray is ideal if you would like it cremated with the person – (plastic bases and oasis cannot be cremated, if you have other flowers in our floral courts, please take them home with you)